-- Version Control System (VCS) does not prevent the conflicts, but it provides tools for resolving the conflicts - Conflict is usually caused by simultaneous modification of the same part in the source file - Conflicts can be avoided by suitable structure of the source files, using modules, and the overall organization of the project files and team work - Conflicts can be further avoided by specifying access rights to particular files and developers (authorization)
+- Manger of the report and the VCS does not prevent the conflicts, but it provides tools for resolving the conflicts. - Conflict is usually caused by simultaneous modification of the same part in the source file. - Conflicts can be avoided by suitable structure of the source files, using modules, and the overall organization of the project files. - Conflicts can be further avoided by specifying access rights to particular files and developers (authorization).